 Whilst conducting this interactive investor review we found opening an account to be pretty straight forward.
 Like opening any trading or share dealing account you will need certain paperwork before you start, so make sure you have the following to hand;

 - Proof of Identity – such as passport or driving license

 - Proof of address – recent utility bill or bank statement

-Also as per the FCA regulations you will need to complete a short questionnaire called a “suitability test”.
+Also as per the Financial Conduct Authority regulations you will need to complete a short questionnaire called a “suitability test”.
 This will help interactive investor understand the level of experience you have with trading and investing.
 It’s pretty straightforward but does take a couple of minutes.

 Once you have done that your application will be reviewed and approved, while you wait you have access to the platform but will not be able to trade until approved.
 This is the perfect time to utilise their free Research Account and create a virtual portfolio.

 Funding your account is very straightforward.
 You can use your debit card, bank transfer and even cheque.
 If you already have an interactive investor account you can do an inter-account transfer as well from within the platform.

 You can transfer the following investments into your interactive investor account:

 - Investment accounts

 - Investment Trusts